kasaz/coding-challenge/README.md

 * Bonus points!
   * Add a picture per listing
   * Add lat/long, search by location (use Google Maps API)
-* Feel free to style it up as you wish, no need to make it look like the example above.

 ## Technology and instructions:
 * Backend: Ruby on Rails if you know it, something else otherwise (Node.js, Java, Python…).